View all technologies

 Regulatory Uncertainty

 Cryptocurrency’s commitment to autonomy – that is, its separation from a fiat currency – has pitted it as an antagonist to many established regulatory bodies.
 Observers note that eliminating the ability of intermediaries (e.g., governments or banks) to claim transaction fees, for example, alters existing power balances and may trigger prohibitive regulations even as it temporarily decreases financial costs.
-Thus, there is always a risk that governments will develop policies unfavorable to financial technologies (fintech), rendering cryptocurrency and mobile money useless within its borders.
+Thus, there is always a risk that governments will develop policies unfavorable to financial technologies (fintech), rendering cryptocurrency and mobile money useless within their borders.
 The constantly evolving nature of laws around fintech proves difficult for any new digital currency.

 Environmental Inefficiency